mariusavram123/cisco-notes/ENCOR/Enterprise-network-architecture.md

 - As networks grow beyond three distribution layers in a single location, organizations should consider using a core layer to optimize the design

-- The core layer is the backbone and aggregation point for multiple networks and provides scalability, high availability, and fast convergence to the network
+- The core layer is the backbone (also called backbone layer) and aggregation point for multiple networks and provides scalability, high availability, and fast convergence to the network

+- Can also be called the network backbone or high speed transit layer in some contexts

 - The core can provide high-speed connectivity for large enterprises with multiple campus networks distributed worldwide, and it can also provide interconnectivity between the end-user/endpoint campus access layer and other network blocks, such as the data center, the private cloud, the public cloud, the WAN, the Internet edge, and network services